 Out of the seven income streams, rental income is one of the most powerful ones.
 Similar to dividend stocks, property investment typically also increases in value over time.
 Did you know that house prices in the UK have increased by 67% in the past 10 years?
 We will discuss capital appreciation further in ‘Capital Gains’ section below.

 Nevertheless, there are two main downsides to this type of income.
 First, it requires a substantial initial investment.
 Secondly, although you will get regular rental payments, releasing the cash invested in the property can be time-consuming.
-Therefore, it can be difficult to liquify this asset quickly if needed.
+Therefore, it can be difficult to liquefy this asset quickly if needed.

 6. Capital Gains

 Capital gains are a form of income you make as a result of selling an asset that has increased in value.
-These assets can be anything from high-ticket items such as luxury items and real estate to stocks and shares.
+These assets can be anything from high-ticket items such as luxury goods and real estate to NFTs, stocks and shares.
 For example, if you buy a house for £250,000 and sell it for £280,000, the £30,000 increase is your capital gain.
 Or if you buy Bitcoin for £500 and sell it later for £600, you make £100 in capital gains.

 Although capital gains can offer you an opportunity to make a lot of money, it’s not always guaranteed that your investment will increase in value.
 You might even lose money if you are rushing to sell at the wrong time when the market is down.
 For instance, many property investors prioritise regular cash flow, i.e. rental income, over capital gains because it can be difficult to forecast property prices correctly.